 Lance N. Owen

-Lance N. Owen was born in Fort Walton Beach, Florida, and grew up in Blakely, Georgia.
+Lance N. Owen was born in Fort Walton Beach, Florida.
 He graduated from the University of Georgia in 1992 with a B.A. in Political Science.
 Mr. Owen received his law degree from the University of Memphis in 1995.
-Mr. Owen accepted a position with Shepherd & Johnston in Griffin, Georgia, after graduating from law school and became a partner with the firm in 2001.
-The firm became known as Johnston, Owen & Bullard in 2006 and opened an office in McDonough, Georgia in 2008.
-Mr. Owen is the currently the managing partner for the firm.
-Mr. Owen is married to the former Becky Bohannon and has two daughters, Olivia Grace and Ava Kate.
-He is a member of the First Baptist Church of Griffin.
+After graduating from law school he accepted a position with Shepherd & Johnston in Griffin, Georgia, and became a partner with the firm in 2001.
+The firm became known as Johnston, Owen & Bullard in 2006.

 Mr. Owen has tried hundreds of divorce and custody cases in Fayette, Henry, Spalding, Coweta, Pike, Upson, Lamar, Butts, Monroe and Clayton counties.
 He believes that it is critical for every attorney to have substantial trial experience before the judge to whom his client’s case is assigned.
-Different judges often make totally different decisions based on identical facts.
-Mr. Owen believes it is an attorney’s responsibility to know not only the tendencies of the judges, but to also be familiar with the strategy and tactics of the opposing attorney.
-There is no substitute for experience.
+Mr. Owen also believes that it is an attorney’s responsibility to be familiar with the strategy and litigation tactics of the opposing attorney.
+There is just no substitute for experience.

 Mr. Owen has built his reputation by being honest with his clients.
-A prospective client might have unrealistic expectations about the legal process, the outcome of his or her case, or the cost and expense of representation.
-Mr. Owen does not believe in telling a prospective client what he or she wants to hear or undertaking representation of a client without providing the client with a thorough and honest assessment.
-He believes that the only promises that an attorney should make to a client is that the attorney will do quality work, that he will be prepared when the case goes before the court for a hearing or trial and that he will represent the client to the best of his ability.
+He refuses to tell prospective clients what they want to hear and he will not undertake representation of a client without providing the client with a thorough and honest assessment of his or her case.
+Mr. Owen believes that the only promises that he should make to a client is that he will do quality work, that he will be prepared when the case goes to court and that he will represent his client to the best of his ability.